pbmendoza/mta_ridership/references/docs/puma_mapping.md

   - `geopandas`: Main geospatial operations
   - `shapely`: Geometry parsing and manipulation
   - `pandas`: Data manipulation
-  - `rtree`: Spatial indexing for performance
+  - `rtree` (optional): Spatial indexing for performance.
+If `rtree` is not installed, GeoPandas uses a fallback index; processing remains correct but may be slower.

 ## 📍 Example Mapping